verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz ).
 You only need to download nuXmv.
 There should be no installation.
 Please ensure you download the Linux 64-bit x86 version 2.0.0 (October 14, 2019).
 The executable will be located in **nuXmv-2.0.0-linux64/nuXmv-2.0.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.
 3. If you choose to use Docker, we assume you have access to Python3.
 If you choose to run locally, we assume you are able to run bash scripts.
 These have **only been tested on Ubuntu**.
 If you cannot run the scripts, please run the commands present in the bash scripts manually.
 Note that this will require arguments to replaced.
 Specifically, $1 means the first argument provided to the bash script, $2 means the second argument provided to the bash script, etc.

+Note, we require docker py for use with python3 if using docker.
+It can be installed using

+	pip install docker

 ## nuXmv

 Per the licensing agreement of nuXmv (see https://nuxmv.fbk.eu/downloads/LICENSE.txt ), we may not re-distribute the software in any form for any purpose.
 As such, while we appreciate that downloading nuXmv separately is tedious and means that this artifact is somewhat incomplete, we do not have any alternative available to us.
 Thank you for understanding.